recumbent-dog/recumbentdog.com/notes/251010-bias-cut.md

 To tie in “Keeping Up” (which we know is to tie in “Losing My Taste…” a real Old Lady Who Swallowed a Fly situation) I wanted to grab some 70s/80s disco, because Arthur Russell is so disco.
 So we open with “Electric Murder” by Marcy Luarks.
 Originally the mix opened with “Cold Breath ’79”, another dance track with lyrics about poison and hate, paired with an upbeat track with “Murder” in the title.
 The original mix was almost exclusively instrumental/dance tracks.
 If this is of interest, drop me a line and I’ll send you the file.

 Track 3
-I’ve called these note a Trackless (crashout) because it’s a bit of breakdown of some of my thought processes on mixes.
+I’ve called this note a Tracklist (crashout) because it’s a bit of breakdown of some of my thought processes on mixes.
 If one were interested they could take these notes and look back at other mixes to see how I’m often doing the same thing.
 It’s sonic similarities, similar lyric content, label explorations, dog references, and wordplay.
 Anyhow, this was on the OG mix, and stayed here because “Keeping Up” followed by “Coming Down” suits the theme.
 Rollercoaster Emoji.
 Up and down.
 Relevant to the Arthur Russell couplet and comes up again.

 Track 4
 An echo-y remix released by Ghostly International perfectly suits the “music from the other room” quality I’m looking for, and Crushed makes some great indie rock.